redpanda-data/redpanda/docs/www/rpk-commands.md

   rpk redpanda config bootstrap --id <id> [--self <ip>] [--ips <ip1,ip2,...>] [flags]

 Flags:
-      --config string   Redpanda config file, if not set the file will be searched for in the default location (default "/etc/redpanda/redpanda.yaml")
-      --id int          This node's ID (required). (default -1) --ips strings     The list of known node addresses or hostnames --self string     Hint at this node's IP address from within the list passed in --ips
+      --config string   Redpanda config file, if not set the file will be searched for in the default location --id int          This node's ID (required). (default -1) --ips strings     The list of known node addresses or hostnames --self string     Hint at this node's IP address from within the list passed in --ips